This post may contain affiliate links, meaning we may earn a commission for recommending products in this post.

 When nursing makes you wince, all you want to do is quit, right?
-All that sucking and feeding and learning how to properly position your baby on your nipples can make them tender, dry and even cracked.

 What most people don’t tell you is that breastfeeding is a little painful the first week or two as your nipples get adjusted to their new job.

 So, if you were wondering– Does breastfeeding cause sore nipples?

 In fact, up to 90% of new moms experience soreness when they first start breastfeeding.

 How do I stop my nipples from hurting while breastfeeding?

 Now that you know this is common and happens to the majority of new moms who breastfeed, let’s talk about how you can get some relief from the discomfort and soreness.

 The first thing to do is to make sure you’ve nailed the latch, which is getting your child’s mouth in the proper position around your nipple.

 If your baby isn’t latching correctly, this can absolutely cause painful breastfeeding.

 A few common reasons for an improper latch may include: